wanghao9610/X-SAM/README.md

 ## :eyes: Notice

 X-SAM is under active development, and we will continue to update the code and documentation.
+Please read [TODO](#white_check_mark-todo) to check our development schedule.

 We recommend that everyone use English to communicate in issues, as this helps developers from around the world discuss, share experiences, and answer questions together.